I had a look at 6 different ways of measuring your VO2 Max.

 Also known as the Home Step Test, this requires you to step onto a 41cm box for 3 minutes then measure your heart rate on completion.

-You will need a metronome like the one found here.
+You will need a metronome which you can find online here.
 For males this has to be set to 96bpm, for females it’s 88bpm.

 This equates to 24 and 22 complete rounds of an up-up-down-down rhythm on the step.
 As far as I know you are fine to alternate lead legs as long as the rhythm is maintained.